MoeTahech/Mini_Ecommerce/testo/README.md

 ## Assumptions

+- Backend is Spring Boot with H2 database
-- Mock API, JWT token stored locally
+- JWT token stored locally
-- Orders and products stored in memory (reset on restart)
+- Orders and products persist in H2 database (reset on restart)
+- Catalog and Product Details tested by inserting products into H2

 ---

 ## Trade-offs

-- No real backend (mock only)
+- Mock API replaced with Spring Boot backend
 - Limited test coverage (only unit + one widget test planned)
 - Skeletons/shimmers not fully implemented yet